Now, you can

 We’re continuously solving problems.

-We are exclusively focused on chronic kidney disease and its co-morbidities as it relates to our ever-growing testing platform.
+We are exclusively focused on chronic kidney disease and its co-morbidities for application of our test platform.

-Today, KidneyIntelX is a test that predicts which type 2 adult diabetes patients with chronic kidney disease are at more or less risk for rapid progressive decline in kidney function.
+Today, kidneyintelX.dkd is a prognostic* test that predicts which type 2 adult diabetes patients with chronic kidney disease are at High, Moderate, or Low risk for progressive decline in kidney function.